 Drake's 'Certified Lover Boy': Here's Everything To Know About The Album

 Drake fans can (almost) rejoice.
-After nearly nine months of talk about a new record, the details of Drake's upcoming sixth studio album are finally coming together.
+After endless speculation about his new record, the details of Drake's upcoming sixth studio album are finally coming together.
 Here are all the Drake's Certified Lover Boy album details you need to know about, so you can fully prepare to be wowed.

-In April, Drake upped the hype when he announced his Dark Lane Demo Tapes project and shared: "Also my 6th STUDIO ALBUM DROPPING SUMMER 2020!!!
-Lucky number 6."
+In April 2020, it seemed like the album had a finite release window.
+Drake announced his Dark Lane Demo Tapes project and pledged there was more music to come.
+"Also my 6th STUDIO ALBUM DROPPING SUMMER 2020!!!
+Lucky number 6," he shared.

 Drake kept fans entertained during the spring and summer with the Dark Lane Demo Tape's bop "Toosie Slide," which instantly became a hit on the radio and on TikTok.
-But now that summer is drawing to an end and Drake's Certified Lover Boy hasn't been fully released yet, fans are getting impatient.
+The release may be enough to hold fans over for now, but when it comes to Drake's Certified Lover Boy fans are getting impatient.
 At least for now, there's enough details to dig into as you wait for the record to drop.

 When Does Drake's Certified Lover Boy Come Out?

-Although fans were expected the new album to drop in 2020, Drake revealed Certified Lover Boy will actually be released at the beginning of 2021 in a brief album teaser.
 On Saturday, Oct.
-24, which just so happened to be Drake's birthday, the rapper released a moody video announcing the new album will arrive in January 2021.
+24, which just so happened to be Drake's birthday, the rapper released a moody video announcing his new album would arrive in January 2021.

 Certified Lover Boy's Tracklist